jyxi7676/SiftCell/README.md

 ## Getting Started
 STtools is a R package, and it is recommended to run in R with version >=4.1.1.See Installtion for required software tools to run STTools.
-An [tutorial](https://colab.research.google.com/drive/1ebV42lohhkTWGjkHHjUs1Ma92IXAxx2t)is shown on brain nuclei data.
+A [tutorial](https://colab.research.google.com/drive/1ebV42lohhkTWGjkHHjUs1Ma92IXAxx2t) is shown on brain nuclei data.
 Explanation of separate main functions are shown as following:
 - **SiftCell-Shuffle**
 	- It works with arbitrary digital expression matrix to visualize the distribution of potentially cell-missing barcoded droplets in a manifold space using randomization.